Leixb/Aminer-citations-to-csv-for-neo4j/README.md

 once was more efficient than parsing the file twice and generating slightly different outputs.

+## Program structure

+The important parts of the program are the `json_parser.go` and `add_reviews.go`.

+- `main.go`: Basic CLI interface.
+- `json_parser.go`: Main parser, reads the data and generates all the CSV files.
+- `add_reviews.go`: Adds fake reviews relationship data.
+- `id_manager.go`: Manages unique ids for parsed elements.

 ### Note

 If you use the original JSON file from aminer contains mongodb extended JSON v2